 Currently, the hardware architecture of $PLC$s can take two directions: embedded $PLC$s ($ePLC$s) and PC-based $PLC$s.
 PC-based $PLC$s are increasingly used in applications of complex logic and motion control mixed scenarios on account of its high performance and numerous user-oriented tools \cite{Hossain2014Advanced}.
 Considering the IMM industry, Table \ref{table:IMMSystem} lists the composition of IMMs, including parts (described as modules for programming), digital input$\backslash$output (DI$\backslash$Os), and analog input$\backslash$output (AI$\backslash$Os).
 Normally, the simplest IMM system consists of 10 modules, 20 DIs, 30 DOs, three AIS, and seven AOs.
 Complex relations among them and the high-performance requirements of algorithms tremendously increase the difficulty of programming.
-Hence, as listed in Table \ref{table:IMMControllor}, a comparison of KEBA, BECKHOFF, GAFRAN, and TECKMATION systems, which are the main brands of IMM controllers, illustrates that almost all of them use PC-based PLCs. \textcolor{red}{In the PC-based $PLC$, the runtime executes in some cumbersome systems (e.g., VxWorks, Windows CE, RTLinux); and additionally considering the above-mentioned complexity of an $IMM$ system and the software architecture of PC-based $PLC$s, it has become a huge project to build their own $IMM$ system for the manufacturers; hence, the hardware and software of the controller are always fixed and the $HMI$ is also integrated with the $PLC$.
+Hence, as listed in Table \ref{table:IMMControllor}, a comparison of KEBA, BECKHOFF, GAFRAN, and TECKMATION systems, which are the main brands of IMM controllers, illustrates that almost all of them use PC-based PLCs. \textcolor{red}{In the PC-based $PLC$, the runtime executes in some cumbersome systems (e.g., VxWorks, Windows CE, RTLinux).
+Additionally considering the above-mentioned complexity of an $IMM$ system and the software architecture of PC-based $PLC$s, it has become a huge project to build their own $IMM$ system for the manufacturers; hence, the hardware and software of the controller are always fixed and the $HMI$ is also integrated with the $PLC$.
 This situation leads to little independence among $IMM$ manufacturers and the development of $PLC$s in these scenarios has encountered bottlenecks.}

-$ePLC$s have a wide area of applications in automation due to their easy programming and high reliability \textcolor{red}{which induces a big paradigm shift of $PLC$ to embedded processor market.
-Some Platforms (e.g., OpenPLC \cite{alves2014openplc}) are transferred to some market-friendly embedded hardware (e.g., Raspberry-Pi) to improve the acceptability.
-Some light-weighted operation systems (e.g., uClinux \cite{gaur2015operating}) are adopted in embedded processors to simplify the development of embedded system. some methods, such as model- and component-based software \cite{Bonf2013Design, Vyatkin2013Software} have also been researched to reduce the complexity of $PLC$ programs.
+$ePLC$s have a wide area of application in automation due to their easy programming and high reliability, \textcolor{red}{which induces a large paradigm shift of $PLCs$ to the embedded processor market.
+Some Platforms (e.g., OpenPLC \cite{alves2014openplc}) are transferred to some market-friendly embedded hardware (e.g., Raspberry-Pi) to improve acceptability.
+Some light-weight operating systems (e.g., uClinux \cite{gaur2015operating}) are adopted in embedded processors to simplify the development of an embedded system.
+Some methods, such as model- and component-based software \cite{Bonf2013Design, Vyatkin2013Software}, have also been researched to reduce the complexity of $PLC$ programs.

-% Advances in fields such as wireless communication and the Internet of Things \cite{Arshad2017Green}, have an accelerated requirement for $ePLC$s.
+% Advances in fields such as wireless communication and the Internet of Things \cite{Arshad2017Green} have an accelerated requirement for $ePLC$s.

 However, some disadvantages still limit its further development \cite{Hossain2014Advanced}, especially when coping with complex logic and motion control mixed applications.
-A more comprehensively improved development method combined these above-mentioned advances still should be proposed.
-Hence, how to integrate easy programming, and the high reliability of $ePLCs$ with high performance become crucial for the logic and motion control mixed scenarios.}
+A more comprehensively improved development method combining these above-mentioned advances still should be proposed.
+Hence, how to integrate easy programming and the high reliability of $ePLCs$ with high performance becomes crucial for logic and motion control mixed scenarios.}

 \subsection{Related Works}